 Anyway, I managed to manoeuvre myself, still on my back, over nearer the sofa and somehow used that as leverage to get myself up and back on my feet.
 Or rather back on the sofa, which is where I spent most of the rest of the day.
 Lots of pain involved.
 Lots of swearing involved.

-That episode notwithstanding, I think the recovery is going well.
+That episode notwithstanding, I think my recovery from the major surgery I had less than two weeks ago is going well.